JanHerca/urantiapedia/output/wikijs/article/Irwin_Ginsburgh.md

 ## Bio

-Irwin Ginsburgh is a Ph.D. physicist.
-His book, First Man!
+Irwin Ginsburgh is a Ph.D. physicist with more than fifty U.S. patents.
+His childhood studies of the Bible and his university studies of evolution had raised in his mind a concern about the obvious conflict in our society regarding the origin of mankind.
+He ultimately concluded that the two versions fit well together if one assumes that Adam and Eve were superhumans from some other world.
+His book on this subject, First Man!
 The Adam, was published by Simon and Schuster.
 Among the letters he received from readers, there were several that suggested he read _The Urantia Book_.
 This is how, he says, the book "found" him.
 He has been a reader for twenty years, and writes commentary on science and _The Urantia Book_.

 ## Articles